WORCK Conference 2 / ELHN Conference 4: Historicising the Concept of Europe in Global History

 Programme and Abstracts

-The full conference programme and the paper abstracts can be downloaded here:
+A full report of the conference can be found here.
+The full conference programme and the paper abstracts can be downloaded through the following links:

 WORCK Conference Reader_Historicising Europe in Global History [PDF]

-This conference is held with the friendly support of
+This conference was held with the friendly support of

 - COST